Category: Story

 Compressing for Specific Needs: Web, Email, and Forms

-• Web SEO: To meet Google’s Core Web Vitals (LCP) standards, images have to load fast.
-Illustrate Digital mentions that a one-second load time on B2B sites can lead to conversion rates five times higher than sites taking 10 seconds to load.
+To meet Google’s Core Web Vitals (LCP) standards, images must load fast.
+Illustrate Digital reports that a one-second load time on B2B sites leads to conversion rates five times higher than sites taking 10 seconds.

 Conclusion

-Compressing photos doesn’t mean you have to choose between quality and size anymore.
-Modern formats like HEIC and AI-based tools let you have both.
-By switching to newer standards like WebP and AVIF, you can cut your storage needs by up to 80% without losing visual detail.
-Start by checking your phone’s camera settings for ‘High Efficiency’ and consider using an AI batch compressor to audit your cloud storage.
-Making these small changes can save you money on monthly subscriptions and ensure you always have room for new photos.
+Compressing photos no longer requires choosing between quality and size.
+Modern formats like HEIC and AI-based tools deliver both.
+By switching to WebP and AVIF, you can cut storage needs by up to 80% without losing visual detail.
+Start by enabling “High Efficiency” in your phone’s camera settings, then use an AI batch compressor to audit your cloud storage.
+These small changes save money on monthly subscriptions and ensure room for new photos.

 FAQ